2i2c-org/infrastructure/docs/contributing/code-review.md

 document for more guidance on what else you can do.

 You should break this rule when it makes sense, but do not do so **casually**.
-This is an important mechanism by which we can build a team we can all trust in over

 This may make you uncomfortable, and that is ok.
-Ultimately our goal is to build a **team we can all trust in**, and this is a very important part of getting there.
+Ultimately our goal is to build a **team we can all trust in** rather than be a group of individuals who can trust each other, and this is a very important part of getting there.

 ## After making the PR

-After you make your PR, ask yourself these three questions:
+After you make your PR, ask yourself these questions:

 1. *If* this PR breaks something, do you feel comfortable debugging it **or** reverting it to undo the change?
 2. Do you know how to *verify* the effects of merging this PR?

-If the answer to all these 2 questions are 'yes', you should go ahead and self merge.
+If the answer to all these questions are 'yes', you should go ahead and self merge.

 If it breaks, you can revert your PR, make changes, and try again.